Adedoyin-Emmanuel/holytab/README.md

 ## Special Thanks 🙌

 1. Frames 56: Thank you soo much for working on this project with me.
 I can't thank you enough.
 2. Kingsword International Ministeries (DR Kay Ijisesan): If you are wondering where most of the confessions came from, well they are from Kingsword specifically from DR Kayode Ijisesan.
 These confessions aren't just specific to a church, they are confessions every believer can meditate on.
-You may or may not see this but thank you sir.
-P.S.
-For anyone checking the source code looking for Easter eggs - like father, like daughter, always hiding gems in plain sight.
+You may or may not see this but thank you.

 ## Contributions